openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2017 / 02 / 03
+-   `Banished` bane is removed.
+An effect so permanent should be part of the GM's discretion and a story choice rather than automatic and permanent exile from a successful roll (done at-will)
+-   `Shapeshift` now allows the target to keep their `Alteration` attribute score when they shift.
+-   `Shapeshift` is changed so that gaining access to the new forms extraordinary attributes happens at power level 7

 #### 2017 / 02 / 02
 -   `Summon Creature` no longer has a permanent option, creating permanent creatures is reserved as an effect for only the `Animation` boon.
 -   `Animation` boon now has the additional effect of automatically invoking the `Charmed` bane on a newly created creature.